akuya-ekorot/seg-fault/0x001-compilation/notes.md

 }
 ```

-- To compile the `main.c` file, run the following command on your terminal.
+- To compile the `main.c` file, run the `gcc main.c` command.
+- This will create a file called `a.out` which is an executable file.

 ```bash
 seg@fault: gcc main.c